 Dean White, Quentin Smith selected for honor

-Philanthropist Dean White and Tuskegee Airman Quentin Smith will join the Legends legacy as the 69th and 70th honorees in ceremonies Dec.
+Philanthropist Dean White and Tuskegee Airman Quentin Smith joined the Legends legacy as the 69th and 70th honorees in ceremonies Dec.
 14 at the Indiana Welcome Center.

 “White and Smith were giants in Northwest Indiana,” Davies said.
 “An entrepreneur, visionary and philanthropist, White was renowned for many contributions to our community.
 And even though he became one of America’s richest men, he continued to call Northwest Indiana his home.”